Five Things Your Contractor Will Want You to Know

 Budgets Need To Be Flexible

 The budget is a give and a take.
 Some things will be more expensive than you planned for, while some will be less.
 Be realistic about your actual costs and hold 10-20% in reserve for those items that come up as surprises.
 For example, you may want to add heated floors or run updated electrical if your budget will allow.
-If you need help estimating costs, check out this remodeling budget tool.
+If you need help estimating costs, check out our cabinet quick quote tool.

 Time Is A Variable